 1. Skunk Train (Fort Bragg and Willits)

 The biggest draw in Mendocino County for family travelers is undoubtedly the Skunk Train, named for the smelly exhaust on the trains of old.
 For little train lovers, this historic former logging train is a must-ride.
-For families with younger kids, I recommend the shorter coastal redwoods trip (Pudding Creek Express) that departs from Fort Bragg on the coast.
-True railroad superfans might want to do the longer four hour ride from Willits on the Northspur Flyer.

-2. Mendocino Coast Model Railroad (Fort Bragg)
+2. Mendocino Coast Model Railroad & Historical Society (Fort Bragg)

 After riding the rails on the Skunk Train, this model railroad museum in Fort Bragg is just steps away.
 Admission is free with your Skunk Train ticket, so be sure to save it!
 In this museum, model train enthusiasts have constructed an impressive scale display of the historic trains that have been the lifeblood of the county’s economy for generations.
+My kids could have stared at the scenes for hours, following each train around the entire building in and out of tunnels.

 3. Mendocino Coast Botanical Gardens (Fort Bragg)

-Botanical gardens aren’t always the most kid-friendly of destinations, but Mendocino’s are a must-do for families.
-The gardens occupy 47 acres, stretching all the way to the coast with a major payoff: majestic views of the rocks and water below.
 Plan for at least 2-3 hours to make the one-mile hike to the coast and explore the various gardens.
 One of the paths is paved and stroller and wheelchair accessible, but a baby carrier or hiking backpack may be easier for families with little ones.
 A worthy detour on the way to the coast is the vegetable garden where kids can pick and eat a fresh strawberry off the vine.

 4. Chandelier Drive-Thru Tree (Leggett)

 Mendocino County’s redwoods are a major tourist draw for many families.
 But none are as famous as the redwood so big you can drive a car through it.
 The Chandelier Drive-Thru Tree is not far off of Highway 101 in the northernmost part of the county.
-Weekend visitors should plan on an early morning arrival to beat the crowds than line up for this drive.

 5. Confusion Hill (Piercy)